 For the people of Israel, water - and especially storms - were the symbol for evil, chaos, and disaster.
-Showing God's mastery over water was their way of showing that God was over, stronger and greater than everything.

-When Jesus walked on water it was not a magic trick, but a clear demonstration of who he was: for God alone treads on the waves of the sea.
-The waves were buffeting the disciples' boat, stopping them making any progress - but Jesus walked calmly across them.
+Showing God's mastery over water was their way of declaring that God was stronger and greater than everything.
+The waves were buffeting the disciples' boat, stopping any progress - but Jesus walked calmly across those same waves, demonstrating clearly who he was: for as Job says, God alone treads on the waves of the sea.
+He alone has power and authority over the deep, over chaos and evil.